What is an Estradiol Levels Chart?

 Is this Estradiol Levels Chart representative of everyone?

-No. Many individuals will have menstrual cycles that are longer, shorter, or irregular when compared to this standard 28-day cycle.
-Additionally, this Estradiol Levels Chart provides a stylized representation of relative changes in estradiol over an average menstrual cycle.
+No. Many individuals will have menstrual cycles that are longer, shorter, or irregular when compared to this standard 28-day cycle, especially postmenopausal women who have much lower estradiol level.
+Additionally, this chart provides a stylized representation of relative changes in estradiol over an average menstrual cycle.
 It should not be considered the only normal pattern of estradiol fluctuations.

 Join 10,000+ teams using Carepatron to be more productive